esemve/CompoServe/README.md

 composer require esemve/composerve --prefer-dist
 ```
 2. Make available the content of the public folder online
-3. Transfer all queries that are arrive to public to index.php (this way it can serve the packages.json request as well)
+3. Transfer all request to index.php (this way it can serve the packages.json request as well)

 **Settings**